signal-ai/signal-secret-service/README.md

 $ brew install chamber
 ```

-For more specific documentation see the chamber [documentation](https://github.com/segmentio/chamber)
+For more specific documentation for writing secrets/reading specific secrets see the chamber [documentation](https://github.com/segmentio/chamber)

 Specific useful command for collecting secrets for multiple services and optionaly overriding one of those secrets from service_2 for a specific entry point: